Analysis of $b\rightarrow c\tau\bar{\nu}_\tau$ anomalies using weak effective Hamiltonian with complex couplings: Impact of complex WCs on various physical observables

 where, the angular coefficients are denoted as $V's$, while the longitudinal and transverse amplitudes are represented as $A_{L}$ and $A_{T}$, respectively.
 In the case of the CP-conjugate decay, the descriptions outlined in Eq. (\ref{CP}) adopt the subsequent formulations

 By employing Eqs. (\ref{CP}) and (\ref{CP-1}), these TPAs are defined as follows \cite{Kumbhakar:2020jdz}:

 To get a comprehensive understanding of these TPAs, we have expressed the longitudinal, transverse, and mixed amplitudes $V's$ at the central values of the form factors.
-In addition, for the purpose of assessing the sensitivity of NP, the analytical expressions of these asymmetries in terms of the complex NP WCs are summarized in Appendix \ref{CPTP}.
+In addition, to assess the sensitivity of NP, the analytical expressions of these asymmetries in terms of the complex NP WCs are summarized in Appendix \ref{CPTP}.